emaesen/media-viewer-webapp/README.md

 $ npm run dev
 ```

-You can view the client app at <http://localhost:8289/> (local) or at a LAN address (LAN network) - the build output will show the LAN IP address to use.
+You can view the client app at <http://localhost:7777/> (local) or at a LAN address (LAN network) - the build output will show the LAN IP address to use.

+For LAN access you may need to change your (Linux) firewall settings to allow incoming requests on ports 7777 and 3333.

 ## "Production" Usage